Vatican bars gay union blessing, says God 'can't bless sin'

 The answer, contained in a two-page explanation published in seven languages and approved by Pope Francis, was “negative.”

-The Vatican holds that gays must be treated with dignity and respect, but that gay sex is “intrinsically disordered.”
+The Vatican holds that gay people must be treated with dignity and respect, but that gay sex is “intrinsically disordered.”

 Catholic teaching holds that marriage between a man and woman is part of God’s plan and is intended for the sake of creating new life.